 High school students, Grades 9-12

-The summer program is open to current Dearborn students whose IEPs include extended year services, as well as students from other schools or programs.
+The summer program is open to current Dearborn Academy students whose IEPs include extended year services, as well as students from other schools or programs.
 Referrals to this program are made by special education directors or out-of-district coordinators.
 Dearborn reviews every candidate carefully to make sure that the summer program is a good fit.
 We also consider private pay students.

 Field trips are an important component of the summer program.
 Trips are about having fun and learning something new as well as emphasizing trust, group support and team building.
 Students attend off-campus field trips with peers in their program.
 Elementary and middle school outings include attractions such as the beach, bowling and the Freedom Trail.
 In addition to activity-based trips, high school students have the opportunity to attend college visits and volunteer locally.

-Please call 781.641.5992 or email us at firstname.lastname@example.org to learn more about Dearborn Academy’s High School Summer Program.
+Please call 781.641.5992 or email us at firstname.lastname@example.org to learn more.